tartieret/DogBreedDetector/README.md

 4. Use Transfer Learning from VGG16 to identify dog breeds
 5. Use Transfer Learning from GoogLeNet to identify dog breeds

-My CNN architecture (step 3) reached a 35.76% accuracy on the test set, well above the minimum requirements for the project (1%).
+My own CNN architecture (step 3) reached a 35.76% accuracy on the test set, well above the minimum requirements for the project (1%).
 It was trained for 4 hours on a GPU.
 However, using transfer learning from the Inception/GoogLeNet was very successful with a final accuracy of 80.5%

 Check the Jupyter notebook ```dog_app.ipynb``` for more details.